Convergence of limit shapes for 2D near-critical first-passage percolation: Scaling limit of near-critical percolation clusters

 In the notation above, when $z$ is omitted, it is assumed to be 0.
 When $\kappa'=\emptyset$, both the subscript $\kappa'$ and the superscript $j$ will be omitted.
-See Figure \ref{arm} for illustrations of two arm events.
+See Figure \ref{arm} for an illustration of an arm event.